digital-asset/daml/docs/source/daml/reference/exceptions.rst

 .......................

 Users can define their own exception types which can be thrown and caught.
-The definition looks similar to templates and as for templates, the definition will produce a record type of the given name as well as instances to make that type throwable and catchable.
+The definition looks similar to templates, and just like with templates, the definition produces a record type of the given name as well as instances to make that type throwable and catchable.

 In addition to the record fields, exceptions also need to define a